 If you’ve disabled your machine’s main graphics chip, your screen will instantly go black.
 This is because the hardware sending visual data to your screen is inactive.
 This is purely a software issue, however, and is completely reversible.

-Depending on how comfortable you are with computers, the method for doing so is going to seem either surprisingly simple or terrifyingly complex.
+Depending on how comfortable you are with computers, the method for restoring your graphics card is going to seem either surprisingly simple or terrifyingly complex.
 To restore your internal graphics settings, you need to reset the BIOS by removing the CMOS battery.

 If that sounds like an alien language, don’t panic – it’s not as complicated as it seems.
 BIOS stands for Basic Input/Output System, and it’s the system that tells your computer what to do with each piece of hardware inside it.

 The CMOS acts as a sort of short-term memory, which in turn tells the BIOS what to do every time you start your computer.
-This system is powered by a small battery, about the size of a 10p piece.
+This system is powered by a small battery, about the size of a nickel.